Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 Another way to buy specialty coffee is online.
 Specialty coffee roasters around the world go to great lengths to source great-tasting beans, which they lovingly roast to order, posting the coffee to your front door.

-3. Your coffee is bitter because it’s steeping for too long
+3. It’s been steeping for too long

 Steeping (brewing) coffee for too long results in bitterness.
 Around a third of a coffee bean is soluble in water, but not everything that the water is capable of dissolving tastes good.